jonfreibr/WeatherAlerts/README.md

 Zones are maintained at https://api.weather.gov/zones

-zoneparse.py will convert the JSON file to a CSV file Zones.xlsx updates from zones.csv
+zoneparse.py will convert the JSON file to a CSV file.

+Zones.xlsx updates from zones.csv

 ### Customization